 Overall, red wigglers are not very picky.
 They can safely process aged manure, most fruits and vegetables, newspaper, and plain brown cardboard boxes.
 Other consumer cardboards can be composted, but take care to remove plastics and other non-biodegradables.

 Meats and dairy should be avoided, however.
 Pineapple and citrus are also very acidic and have special meat-tenderizing enzymes that are bad for their squishy bodies.
 While they are possible to compost, generally they should be avoided.

 Try to bury foods underneath some bedding to avoid undesirable insects, such as roaches, fruit flies, and ants.
-As it reaches time to harvest your castings, try to bury foods to one side of the bin.
+As it reaches time to harvest your castings, try to bury foods on one side of the bin.
 Your worm army will naturally migrate towards the food, making harvesting the other side much easier.

-Once your harvest is complete, replace with moist bedding and begin feeding on the other side.
+Once your harvest is complete, replace it with moist bedding and begin feeding on the other side.
 Repeat until you have enough castings for your garden.

 Red Wigglers Are Your Easy to Care for Friends

-Red wigglers are an easy to care for worm species that aren't too particular about diet.
+Red wigglers are an easy-to-care-for worm species that aren't too particular about diet.
 Management of moisture and occasional feeding is important to remember.
 Keep them in the shade, and they will provide you castings to use or sell, all while decreasing the amount of waste that ends up in the landfill.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.